Deep neural network approximations for the stable manifolds of the Hamilton-Jacobi-Bellman equations: Algorithm

-so that the variables $(\bar x_1,\bar x_2,\cdots,\bar x_n)$ (and their derivatives) have the same orders of magnitude.
-This modification avoid the stable manifold is too steep in some direction.
-There are two advantages of the recaling in our algorithm.
-Firstly, after rescaling, the proportion of convergent solutions by the BVP solver increases.
-As we mentioned, scipy.integrate.solve\_bvp need initial mesh and initial guess of the solutions.
-The most convenient guess may be constant.
+For concrete applications, the original formulation of models may not be suitable for numerical methods.
+Hence, modifications, such as coordinate transformations, should be made at the beginning of the algorithm.
+In our algorithm, we use rescaling, which also appears in computational optimal control (see, e.g., \cite{ross2018scaling, ross2007low}).
+In \eqref{e:Hamiltonian-flow}, we apply a rescaling $ (\hat x_1,\hat x_2,\cdots,\hat x_n)=(\lambda_1\bar x_1,\lambda_2\bar x_2,\cdots,\lambda_n\bar x_n) $ so that the variables $(\hat x_1,\hat x_2,\cdots,\hat x_n)$ (and their derivatives) have the same orders of magnitude.
+There are two advantages of rescaling.
+Firstly, after rescaling, the proportion of convergent rate by the BVP solver increases.
+As mentioned, we set constant on mesh nodes as initial guess of the solution in `scipy.integrate.solve\_bvp'.
 Hence if the value and derivative of the exact solution are too large, then the BVP solver may diverge.
-Secondly, the rescaling makes the performance of the NN approximation much better.
-From the definition of the loss function \eqref{e:loss}, we see that if the orders of magnitude of $x_1,x_2,\cdots,x_n$ are different, then the weights of some variables in \eqref{e:loss} are heavy whereas the others are relatively small which can even be neglectable.
-This may make the training of NN ineffective.
-The example in Section \ref{s:pendulum} below shows that the recaling technique is essential.
+Secondly, rescaling enhances the effectiveness of NN training.
+The loss function \eqref{e:loss} indicates that when the magnitudes of $x_1,x_2,\cdots,x_n$ differ significantly, certain variables in \eqref{e:loss} may carry more weight, while others may have relatively smaller weights and could potentially be negligible.
+Figure \ref{f:closed-loop2} in Section \ref{s:pendulum} below shows essence of the rescaling.